Healthdirect Free Australian health advice you can count on.

 Key facts

-• Oral thrush, also known as oral candidiasis, is a mouth infection caused by a yeast fungus.
+• Oral thrush, also known as oral candidiasis, is a mouth infection caused by a yeast fungus known as candida.

 • Many people have candida present in their mouth without experiencing any problems.

-• There are many risk factors for developing oral thrush including diabetes, chronic illness and poor dental hygiene.
+• Risk factors for developing oral thrush include diabetes, chronic illness and poor dental hygiene.

-• Oral thrush can be treated with antifungal mouthwashes, ointments or medications.
+• Oral thrush can be treated with antifungal mouthwashes, ointments or oral medicines.

 What is oral thrush?

-Oral thrush, also known as oral candidiasis, is an infection of the mouth caused by yeast (a type of fungus) known as candida.
+Oral thrush, also known as oral candidiasis, is an infection in your mouth caused by yeast (a type of fungus) known as candida.

-Candida can cause problems when there is a change in the microbes (tiny living particles) living inside the mouth.
-This reduces the number of good bacteria and allows the yeast fungus to grow and multiply.
+Candida can cause problems when there is a change in the microbes (tiny living particles) living inside the mouth that reduces the number of ‘good’ bacteria and allows the candida to grow and multiply.

 What causes oral thrush?

 Oral thrush is caused by a yeast fungus called candida.
-There a few different types of candida that can cause oral thrush, but candida albicans is the most common cause.
+There are a few different types of candida that can cause oral thrush.
+Candida albicans is the most common cause.

 Who gets oral thrush?

-You are more likely to suffer from oral thrush if you:
+You are more likely to develop symptoms of oral thrush if you:

 What are the symptoms of oral thrush?

-Oral thrush causes white patches in the mouth that can be wiped away, leaving red and bleeding areas.
+Oral thrush can cause white patches in your mouth that can be wiped away to leave red areas that may bleed.

 Other symptoms may include: